palankihiran/CourseProject/README.md

 5. You can replace `user_input` with your own restaurant review text to make predictions.

 This concludes the setup and usage of the sentiment analysis model for restaurant reviews.
 Feel free to use this model to analyze the sentiment of new reviews and gain insights into customer feedback.
-Please fork this repository and paste the github link of your fork on Microsoft CMT.
-Detailed instructions are on Coursera under Week 1: Course Project Overview/Week 9 Activities.